 See Section 4.1.ix of HRSA's SF-424 R&R Application Guide.

 Include the information requested at the top of the abstract.
-Because the abstract is often distributed to provide information to the public and Congress, please prepare this so that it is clear, accurate, concise, and without reference to other parts of the application.
+Because the abstract is often distributed to provide information to the public and Congress, please prepare this so to be clear, accurate, concise, and without referring to other parts of the application.
 Briefly state the principal needs and problem, goals, proposed activities including target population(s), planned coordination, anticipated products, and plans for evaluation.